Assuming you’ve applied for the game design position you want. you’ll need to pass the game design test before you get offered interviews.

 - What worked and what didn’t?

-Lead / Sr. Level Position Design Test
+Lead / Senior Level Position Design Skill Tests

-You are in charge of a team of 3 junior designers who are responsible for creating the enemies for your new Magical Girl Beat ‘em up side-scroller.
+Context (part 1): You are in charge of a team of 3 junior designers who are responsible for creating the enemies for your new Magical Girl Beat ‘em up side-scroller.

 -